 I could even consider using GIFs, which will make the content feel more engaging and possibly more entertaining, too.
 GIFs are also beloved on social media, thus increasing your possibility of shares.

-On top of that, I could also provide a video at the end of the post that details the process a chicken owner needs to go through, if they want to stop the drinking water from freezing.
+On top of that, I could also provide a video at the end of the post that details the process a adopting a dog from a local rescue shelter.

 I could make the article easier to read, by providing easy to follow headers that break up the content.